Djey8/pyhelper-jkluess/Complex/Graphs/README.md

 **Use this class for:** Maximum flexibility when graph type may change or when working with multiple graph types in one project.

-## UndirectedGraph - Symmetric Edges
+## UndirectedGraph - Symmetric Edges (Inherits from Graph)

-Edges work both ways: A—B means A connects to B and B connects to A.
+Edges work both ways: A—B means A connects to B and B connects to A. Inherits all functionality from `Graph` and adds convenience methods.

 ```python
 from Complex.Graphs.undirected_graph import UndirectedGraph